 You might notice your dog wanting to take life a little easier, as we all do when we get a little older!
 There will also be some less visible changes as they approach their senior stage of life; their bodies and digestion start to change and their immune system may need some extra support.

 To get the best for your furry friend, it can be a good idea to gradually switch them to a complete, balanced “senior” dog food containing good quality protein, as these are specifically formulated to fit with your dog’s changing nutritional needs and eating habits.

-Managing their intake
+Managing your senior dog's intake

 As senior dogs tend to be less active, and have a slower metabolism, you might notice your pet putting on a bit of weight as they get older.
 As they get on in years, changing to a lower calorie diet can be a good idea.

 As older dogs tend to be less active, particularly if they have mobility issues such as osteoarthritis, they can be more prone to obesity.
 While some health problems can lead to obesity, being overweight can cause health problems too, and put more strain on joints.
 Because of this, it’s very important to monitor your dog’s body condition regularly.